Amar Bendjama

 Amar Bendjama (عمار بن جامع; born 1951) is an Algerian diplomat.
-He currently holds the position of Ambassador of Algeria and Permanent Representative to the United Nations in New York since April 11, 2023.
+He currently holds the position of the president of United Nations Economic and Social Council (ECOSOC) and the Ambassador of Algeria and Permanent Representative to the United Nations in New York since April 11, 2023.

-Biography
+Personal life

 Bendjama is from the Skikda region in eastern Algeria.
 He studied and graduated from the National School of Administration, specializing in diplomacy, in the Frantz Fanon class of 1975.
 He then immediately joined the Ministry of Foreign Affairs, serving as Algeria's ambassador in several capitals around the world.